 Aims

-The Ecuador country program is co-financed by the SDC program contribution.
+The Ecuador country programme is co-financed by the SDC programme funds.